antonioribeiro/health/README.md

 })->describe('Check database health');
 ```

+## SecurityChecker

+As the [SensioLabs Security Checker](https://github.com/sensiolabs/security-checker) package was abandoned, this checker now depends on [local-php-security-checker](https://github.com/fabpot/local-php-security-checker).
+You need to compile or install it on your server or container in order to use this checker, and update the `config/resources/SecurityChecker.yml` file accordingly.

 ## Lumen
 To use it on Lumen, you'll probably need to do something like this on your `bootstrap/app.php`: